jackie-h/language-notes/domain calculations ideas.md

 * Data marketplace - data contract - what you want and how timely

+* web assembly - can we use that to provide this for the browser

 ## Selling points

 * Need to be able to operate from many code bases